-In 2010, The Onion, a digital satire publication, migrated from Drupal (a PHP framework) to Django.
+The Onion, a digital satire publication, migrated from Drupal (a PHP framework) to Django.
 Mozilla did more or less the same, moving from CakePHP to Django.
 These aren’t the only world-known companies that prefer Python and Django to other technologies.
 We’re here to talk about the best Django website examples and reasons why big companies bet on this framework.
-But before we get to success stories, let’s take a brief look at what Django is, what benefits it offers, and what it’s best suited for.
+But before we get to the successful examples of Django sites, let’s take a brief look at what Django is, what benefits it offers, and what it’s best suited for.

 Django is a free, full-stack, open-source website framework made with Python, a high-level and all-purpose programming language that can be used for practically any project.
 Python is especially popular for data science, business process automation, machine learning, artificial intelligence, and Internet of Things applications.
 Django was created by two experienced software engineers, Adrian Holovaty and Simon Willison, to ensure fast and hassle-free website development.
 The framework offers great out-of-the-box functionality to make stable, robust, and dynamic web applications.